-We hope that this letter finds you and your family safe, healthy, and doing well.
+We hope this finds you and your family safe, healthy, and doing well.
 Our community has been through a lot over the last few months, and we are so excited to be back in the office providing care for our patients!
 While many things have changed, one thing has remained the same: our commitment to your oral health and your safety.

 Infection control has always been a top priority for our practice.
 We continue to meet or exceed safety recommendations made by the American Dental Association (ADA), the US Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We actively follow the activities of these agencies so that we are up-to-date on any new guidance that may be issued.
 We do this to ensure that our infection control procedures are current and meet or exceed each agency’s recommendations.